minhaj57sorder/medical-app/README.md

 this will destroy all data from mongoDB

-see example .env file to create .env file
+see example.env file to create .env file